fahad-zakir/muslim-dhikr-app/README.md

  Reference: Book 16, Hadith 12

 <h4>About the project</h4>
-<h5>This simple project deomonstartes a onclick event, with a created method that accumulates</h5>
+<p>This simple project deomonstartes an onClick event with a created handleChange method that accumulates the count.
-<h5>A state is used for the count</h5>
+A state is used for the count.
-<h5>For once proud to say I did this from scratch, Alhumdullilah!</h5>
+For once, I'm proud to say I did this from scratch, Alhumdullilah!</p>